-Stakeholder Engagement
+Stakeholder Engagement and Materiality Assessment

-The Group understands that the success of achieving its sustainability vision and purpose is intrinsically linked to its stakeholders, including but not limited to core team members and long-term employees.
-One of the Group's core missions is to engage with and create value for its stakeholders over the long term, including identifying material matters that affect the economic, environmental and social impact of the business.
-In 2020, the Group continued to maintain an open dialogue with its stakeholders through staff briefing sessions, customer service channel, Annual General Meeting, regular supplier reviews, community donations, etc. to help better align the business and sustainability strategy.
-With regular communication and interaction with stakeholders, the Group can better maintain a balance between its business practices and sustainability strategies in line with stakeholders' needs and expectations.
+The Group understands that the success of achieving its sustainability vision and purpose is intrinsically linked to its stakeholders, including employees, customers, investors, suppliers, regulators, and the local community.
+One of the Group's core missions is to create long-term value for its stakeholders, we thereby striving to identify material issues that affect the sustainability of the Group's business.

+In 2021, the Group continued to maintain an open dialogue with its stakeholders through diversified communication channels such as staff briefing sessions, customer service channels, Annual General Meetings (AGM), regular supplier reviews, and community engagement activities.
+These communication channels enabled the Group to gain a more comprehensive understanding on ESG-related matters and thus improving the alignment between business development and sustainability strategy.
+Thanks to regular communication and interaction with both internal and external stakeholders, the Group can better identify and prioritise the ESG issues, therefore maintaining a balance between its business practices and sustainability while addressing stakeholders' needs and expectations.

-The Group's materiality assessment, which includes discussions on materiality aspects of ESG, indicates that, from its stakeholder's perspective, the areas "occupational health and safety", "economic performance" and "employment relationship", in order of priority, are considered to be of most material areas and may have significant influence over the Group's ESG performance.
+The table below illustrates the results of the Group's materiality assessment.
+The listed issues are considered to be the most material and may have significant influence over the Group's ESG performance.

+Aspects Material Issues

+Environment Water Management

+Employment and Labour Occupational Health and SafetyEmployee Relationship

+Operations Supply Chain ManagementIntellectual Property

+Community Community Investment

-2 ENVIRONMENT
+2. ENVIRONMENT

-The Group strictly complies with all applicable laws and regulations mandated by the Hsinchu County Environmental Protection Bureau of Taiwan and in the markets where the Group operates in.
-In particular, under the Taiwan Environmental Protection Act, the Group's business focuses on regulations around air pollution, water pollution, water pollution, noise pollution, toxic chemicals and environmental impact.
-The Group maintains zero tolerance on any violation of the local legislation.
+The Group highly recognises the importance of environmental protection and strives to operate in a responsible manner.
+To ensure environmental compliance and proper implementation of environmental protection measures in our operation, the Group strictly complies with all applicable laws and regulations mandated by the Hsinchu County Environmental Protection Bureau of Taiwan and in the markets where the Group operates in.
+Under the Taiwan Environmental Protection Act, the Group's business is affected by the regulations regarding air pollution, water pollution, waste pollution, toxic chemicals and environmental impact.
+The Group has implemented internal guidance on environmental management and maintained zero tolerance on any violation of the local legislation.